 - Your discharge was denied or was jeopardized

 None of the foregoing should have occurred.
 If your case had the types of issues and facts that would have led to any of those problems, they should have been uncovered by your lawyer and discussed with you before your case was filed.

 Malpractice can occur due to negligence, breach of fiduciary duty, or breach of contract.
 There are many different ways a bankruptcy attorney may commit malpractice, including failing to know or apply the correct law, making errors in strategy or planning, failing to conduct an adequate investigation, failing to meet deadlines, and failing to adequately inform the client, obtain consent or follow client instructions.

 Proving bankruptcy malpractice in court is a two-step process.
 First, you must be able to prove that your lawyer’s actions were contrary to the way a reasonably prudent attorney would have acted under the same or similar circumstances.
 Second, you must also be able to prove that your case would have turned out differently if the original lawyer had not committed malpractice.
 This is why it is so essential to have an experienced bankruptcy specialist represent you in a bankruptcy malpractice action.
 At Julianne Frank law, we are able to prepare a compelling and convincing case not only that malpractice did occur, but we can also show how the case would have turned out differently with a competent attorney at the helm.

 You Have Legal Recourse After Bankruptcy Malpractice.
 Call Julianne Frank Law in Jupiter to Get It.

 Bankruptcy is a complicated area, and not every attorney is capable of handling these complex matters competently and diligently.
-If you believe your lawyer committed malpractice in your south Florida bankruptcy matter, contact Jupiter bankruptcy malpractice lawyer Julianne Frank Law to have your case reviewed by a Board Certified bankruptcy expert.
+If you believe your lawyer committed malpractice in your south Florida bankruptcy matter, contact Jupiter bankruptcy malpractice lawyer Julianne Frank Law to have your case reviewed.